 - Videos - Videos that appear in either general search results (type Web) or Discover.

 - Web Light results - A lightweight, transcoded version of a webpage, optimized for viewing over slow data connections.

-Grouping or filtering by search appearance will aggregate data by page rather than by property in the table only; data in the graph will still be grouped by site.
+Dimensioning or filtering by search appearance will aggregate data by page rather than by property in the table only; data in the graph will still be grouped by property.

-The filter feature list only shows filter options for which you have impressions; if you have no AMP results, you will not see AMP in the filter list.
+The filter feature list shows filter options only for types for which you have impressions; for example, if you have no AMP results, you will not see AMP in the filter list.

 Filtered click counts

-If you filter by search result feature, it is not guaranteed that all clicks for a given URL were on a link of that filtered feature type; however it is guaranteed that the user saw a link with this URL and feature in the same set of results where she clicked a link with that URL.
+If you filter by search appearance, it is not guaranteed that all clicks for a given URL were on the link with the filtered feature type.
 This is because clicks are assigned to a URL, not to a (URL + feature).
+However it is guaranteed that the user saw a link with this URL and feature in the same set of results where she clicked a link with that URL.

-For example: A user searches Google for "monkey pants" and the results show both a standard result link and an AMP link pointing to the same page on Larry's House of Monkey Pants.
+For example: A user searches Google for "new cars" and the results show both a standard result link and an AMP link pointing to the same page on Bob's Car Dealership.
 A click on either link will count toward the same URL, of course.
-The next day, Larry (owner, proprieter, and webmaster of Larry's Warehouse of Monkey Pants) opens Search Analytics for his site, groups results by page, filters by AMP feature, and sees that URL listed with 1 click, no matter whether the user clicked the AMP link or the standard link.
+The next day, Bob (owner of the website) opens the Performance report for his site, groups results by page, filters by AMP feature, and sees that URL listed with 1 click, no matter whether the user clicked the AMP link or the standard link.